enofex/naikan/DEVELOPING.md

 1. Switch to the `naikan/naikan-client` directory
 2. `npm install`

-## Start the frontend

-Use npm to start the Naikan server by running the following command:

-`ng serve`

 ## Start the backend

 When you launch the `NaikanApplication` with the `dev` profile, it will automatically start Docker Compose using the configuration found in `development/docker/compose.yml`.